 Margin requirement scenarios:

-Discover some of our tutorials on margin trading below.
+Discover some of our tutorials on margin trading below or contact us to learn more about buying stock on margin.

 Scenario 1: Concentrated Account